Henry Luttrell (Jacobite commander): War in Ireland

 Following the disintegration of the English Army and William's capture of London, Luttrell went to Ireland.
 He joined the Irish Army under the command of Richard Talbot, Earl of Tyrconnell, which had remained loyal to James and was undergoing a major expansion.
 Luttrell and other Catholic officers flocked to the army, while Protestants were purged.
 Protestant inhabitants in Ireland rose, proclaiming their loyalty to William of Orange.
 While an uprising at Bandon in County Cork was quickly put down, a lengthy Siege of Derry began.
 Luttrell was given command of a cavalry regiment.
 He also sat in the Patriot Parliament called by King James, as a representative for County Carlow.

 In 1689 he was made Governor of Sligo, which had recently been recaptured from the enemy by Patrick Sarsfield.
 He immediately set about improving the town's fortifications.
-Luttrell was a friend and supporter of Sarsfield, and backed his policy of continued resistance following the Jacobite defeat the Battle of the Boyne in 1690.
+Luttrell was a friend and supporter of Sarsfield, and backed his policy of continued resistance following the Jacobite defeat at the Battle of the Boyne in 1690.

 His precipitate withdrawal with the cavalry of the left flank at the Battle of Aughrim gave rise to suspicions of disloyalty.

 During the Siege of Limerick, he was found to be in correspondence with the besiegers, and scarcely escaped hanging, bringing his regiment of horse over to the Williamite side after the surrender of the city.
 As a reward, he received the forfeited estates of his elder brother, Simon Luttrell, including Luttrellstown, and was made a major general in the Dutch army.